 Begin adding your Reusable Block like any other:

-As you can see in the screenshot above, this is the third Reusable Block we’ve created, it’s a Paragraph block, and you can also see it includes a preview.
+As you can see in the screenshot above, this is the second Reusable Block we’ve created, it’s a Paragraph block, and you can also see it includes a preview.

-Now with it added, there’s a few different things we can do:
+Now with it added, there are a few different things we can do:

 Using WordPress Reusable Blocks Like Templates